 German is for historical reasons an important language in Europe with great cultural and economic importance.
 In the Master's programme in Languages, specialising in German, you build up an understanding of language and literature as expressions of culture, and the connection between these and society.
 You will learn how the language looked during different time periods, how it is used for different communicative purposes, how literature reflects cultural conditions, and how it is discussed.
 The programme prepares you for a career in the culture and business sector and for further academic studies.

 Why this programme?

-The programme leads to a Master of Arts (120 credits) in German.
+The programme leads to a Master of Arts (120 credits) with German as the main field of study.
 After one year of study, it may also be possible to obtain a Master of Arts (60 credits) in German.

-The programme include courses and independent degree projects.
-During the first year, a series of work-oriented seminar and study visits are common to all students in the programme.
+The programme includes courses and independent degree projects.
+During the first year, a series of work-oriented seminars and study visits are common to all students in the programme.

 The first term includes two programme-based courses - a course in theory and method as well as a course with work-oriented lectures and study visits.
 In addition, courses are taught in German.

 The second term is devoted to specialisation in German, 15 credits.
 The remaining 15 credits consist of a programme-wide methodology course (7.5 credits) and an elective course in German or another subject (7.5 credits).